peidacai/espresso-math.github.io/_posts/2016-10-13-General-Assembly-Project03_post.md

 After cleaning the data, county demographic data (dated 2010) were used to supplement the existing dataset in search of a richer analysis.
 However, without detailed demographic data (such as age groups, gender, income range, etc), using simple land area per store and population per store yielded little value.

+For example, a county with large land area and a low number of stores could be thought of as a good candidate, since it could mean that the area is underserved, liquor-wise.
+Similar arguments could be made for high population per store, since it would mean each store can serve a higher number of customers.

+Nevertheless, such simplistic analyses would be proven misguided with data below.
+In theory though, without deeper geographical and demographical understanding of each county in IOWA, it would not be sound to make such conclusion.
+As a wise man once said,

+$$"Let the data be the arbituer of the truth."$$

+High population may not contain higher proportion of target customers nor should larger land area connote bigger market.
+No liquor retailer would want to set up shop in the middle of a desert, serving a large land area.

 #### Skewed sales data

 ![skewed_sales]({{site-url}}/images/total_sales_hist_skewed.png)

 The (poorly charted) histogram for sales per store in 2015 (shown above), was included to demonstrate the extreme skewness of the sales per store data.
-There were extreme outliers with annual revenue of about $9 million, however, the majority of the stores only raked in $200,000 in 2015.
+There were extreme outliers with annual revenue of about \$ 9 million, however, the majority of the stores only raked in \$ 200,000 in 2015.

 With this in mind, median (instead of mean) was used as average indicator to better represent the average sales performance per store across IOWA.